Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 If a party has previously submitted or filed matters of the nature that will be heard as outlined in this Notice and the party has not received a disposition, the party must resubmit these matters by email, in accordance with the procedure outlined in this Notice.
 Where possible, the party is requested to identify that such matter was previously filed and the filing fee paid, as appropriate.

-G.2 Motions in Writing
+G.2 Hearing of Motions

 G.3 Case Management Conferences